About

 POSITIV NEGATIV

-Positiv Negativ aims to revise how the public understands the preservation, conservation, and restoration of photographic materials.
-Each entry is related to the history of photography, photographic processes, or about projects the blog’s author participated.
+Positiv Negativ aims is an space to talk about preservation, conservation, and restoration of photographic materials.
+Entries are related to the history of photography, photographic processes, or about projects the blog’s author participated.
 The name, Positiv Negativ, refers directly to the nature of photographic processes.
 The lack of the last letter is intentional, so an “o” can change in Spanish to Positivo Negativo, or an “e” in English: Positive Negative.
 These are the languages spoken in the countries that are the author’s home: Costa Rica and the United States.

-The photographic archives are of great scientific and historical value.
-They allow studying the materials used for the negatives and their positive, from the chemical reagents, processes, and papers employed, to the ways of presenting the photographs.
-These objects (product of the use of a lens and a nowadays an old camera), bring out a greater understanding of the evolution of photographic equipment and the history of photography.
+Photographic archives allow studying the materials used for the negatives and their positive, from the chemical reagents, processes, and papers employed, to the ways of presenting the photographs.
+These objects (product of the use of a lens and a camera), allows for a greater understanding of the evolution of photographic equipment and the history of photography.
+Likewise, the images are part of the visual history of a place.

-Although one can reproduce photographs, the negative is the document containing the scene the photographer decided to frame.
-Thus, negatives are like the primary source of information.
-Like a book or family jewel, those original documents also reveal the style of the photographers and the personal marks they left on their surface, like numbers and signature, are the few sources of information that allow studying a photographer from the late nineteenth and early twentieth century.
+Like a book or family jewel, these documents reveal the style of the photographers and the personal marks they left on their surface, like numbers and signature, are the few sources of information that allow studying a photographer from the late nineteenth and early twentieth century.

 Readers are invited to participate in a discussion about the topics presented here.